4.9

 How can I visit the Statue of Liberty?

-From the New Jersey side, ferries leave Liberty State Park, New Jersey, to the Statue of Liberty.
+From the New Jersey side, ferries depart from Liberty State Park.

-What is the Statue of Liberty ferry opening hours?
+When does the first Statue of Liberty ferry leave?

-The ferry schedule to the Statue of Liberty can vary depending on the season and specific date.
+The departure times for the Statue of Liberty ferry can change based on the season.

-Generally, the Statue of Liberty ferry departs from Battery Park and Liberty State Park at 8.30 am and 9 am during high and low seasons respectively.
+Typically, the first ferry leaves from Battery Park and Liberty State Park at 8.30 am during peak season (Summer) and at 9 am during the off-peak season (winter).

 Is the Statue of Liberty ferry free?

-You don’t need to purchase a separate ticket beyond that.
-You can catch the free Staten Island ferry if you want to see Lady Liberty without paying anything.
+Alternatively, you can take the free Staten Island ferry if you want to catch a glimpse of Lady Liberty without spending any money.

-Do I need to buy the tickets for the ferry separately?
+Do I need to buy the ferry tickets separately?

-No, tickets for the Statue of Liberty include a round-trip ferry, so you don’t need to buy them separately.
+No, tickets for the Statue of Liberty include round-trip ferry rides, so there’s no need to purchase them separately.

-There are two main spots, Battery Park and Liberty State Park, from there, you can find a ferry after every 20-25 minutes starting from 8.30 am.
+Ferries depart from two main locations: Battery Park and Liberty State Park.
+They operate approximately every 20 to 25 minutes starting from 8.30 am.

 How long is the Statue of Liberty ferry?

-The ferry ride from Battery Park to Liberty Island takes 15-20 minutes.
+The ferry ride from Battery Park to Liberty Island typically takes around 15 to 20 minutes.

 What time is the last ferry to Statue of Liberty?

-Although, the safest time to board the last ferry from Liberty Island is 5 pm, and the last ferry from Ellis Island is 5.15 pm.
+However, as a general guideline, the safest time to board the last ferry from Liberty Island is around 5 pm, and from Ellis Island, it’s around 5.15 pm.

 When is the last ferry from Ellis Island?